What Is Time-Series Analysis? (With Examples and Applications)

 But if you wanted to know how often this occurs or on which days, that would be significantly more tedious to do by hand.
 Very quickly, we bump into problems that are too complex to tackle without using a computer, and once we have opened that door, a seemingly endless stream of opportunities emerges.
 We can analyze everything, from ourselves to our business, and make them far more efficient and productive than ever.

-- Trend: as explained above, a long-term movement of the time series, such as the decreasing average heart rate of workouts as a person gets fitter.
+• Trend: this is a long-term movement of the time series, such as the decreasing average heart rate of workouts as a person gets fitter.

-- Cyclicity: repeated fluctuations around the trend that are longer in duration than irregularities but shorter than what would constitute a trend.
+• Cyclicity: repeated fluctuations happen that are longer in duration than irregularities but shorter than what would constitute a trend.
 In our walking example, this would be a one-week sightseeing holiday every four to five months.

 Types of Time-Series Analysis